firefart/rt-docker/Readme.md

 This is a complete setup for [Request Tracker](https://bestpractical.com/request-tracker) with docker and docker-compose.
 The production setup assumes you have an external postgres database and an external SMTP server for outgoing emails.
 A local database server is only started in the dev configuration.

 The prebuilt image is available from [https://hub.docker.com/r/firefart/requesttracker](https://hub.docker.com/r/firefart/requesttracker).
-The image will be automatically rebuilt if one of the base images change.
+The image is rebuilt on a daily basis.

 ## Prerequisites